georgebv/drf-pydantic/README.md

 With this option enabled, every time you validate data using your DRF serializer, the parent pydantic model is also validated.
-If it fails, its `ValidationError` exception will be wrapped within DRF's ValidationError.
+If it fails, its `ValidationError` exception will be wrapped within DRF's `ValidationError`.
 Per-field and non-field (object-level) errors are wrapped similarly to how DRF handles them.
 This ensures your complex pydantic validation logic is properly evaluated wherever a DRF serializer is used.